 Set a Timeline

 One of the most effective ways to get started with your estate plans is to schedule an appointment with a member of our team.
-Calling Hegwood Law Group today will give you a sense of accomplishment – once begun is half done!
+Calling Hegwood Law Group today will give you a sense of accomplishment – once it begun is half done!
 Once you put forth the inertia to start your estate planning endeavor, it will be over before you know it, which will allow you to sleep peacefully at night knowing your loved ones are protected.

 Once you have an appointment scheduled, you should have a conversation with potential guardians, charities, and other stakeholders about your intention.
 By the time you show up for your appointment, you are nearly done!